piascik/Mookodi/camera/README.md

 ## Installing the client code

 setup.py has to be invoked to install the client side python libraries.
-This can be invoked like this:
+Assuming the Mookodi repo has been cloned into the /home/dev/src/ directory, this can be invoked like this:

+* cd /home/dev/src/Mookodi/camera
-sudo tcsh -c "source /home/dev/src/Mookodi/mookodi_environment.csh; python3 setup.py develop"
+* sudo tcsh -c "source /home/dev/src/Mookodi/mookodi_environment.csh; python3 setup.py develop"

 ## Dependancies / Prerequisites